aspiringsecurity/EMTTR/README.md

 6. Attestation Hub Contract for Medical Reports: We are extending the AttestationStation smart contract to develop the Attestation Hub smart contract for Medical Reports.
 We look forward to enabling patients to use OP for all their medi-claim transaction needs and collaborating with Third Party administrators.

-## Optimism Modules and References
+## Optimism Modules for Developer Tooling and Utilities, References

 1a.
 Optimism NFT marketplace developer tooling for DICOM (radiology) images for OP developers, research organizations & radioligists: Improving Data Transparency in Drug Testing Using Ethereum Blockchain and Optimism NFT marketplace.
 Please visit https://github.com/aspiringsecurity/EMTTR/tree/main/EHRs/dicom-optimism-marketplace